 Travel Can Help End a Nursing Shortage

 Twelve-hour shifts for nurses are commonplace in many US hospitals, taking a toll on these professionals, physically and psychologically.
-This can result in an increase in the frequency and length of illnesses among nursing staff, professional burnout, the early retirement already mentioned, and even disability retirement.
+This can result in an increase in the frequency and length of illnesses among nursing staff, professional burnout, early retirement, and even disability retirement.

 Advantages of Travel Nursing

-Some states require only a 7-12 day processing period, while others require up to 3 months; however, an experienced and skillful recruiter can often help to reduce this time requirement.
-Some companies will also reimburse the cost of these licensing fees after the nurse works for them for a standard time period, often 6 consecutive months.
+Some states require only a 7–12-day processing period, while others require up to three months; however, an experienced and skillful recruiter can often help to reduce this time requirement.
+Some companies will also reimburse the cost of these licensing fees after the nurse works for them for a standard time period, often six consecutive months.
 Thus, there are very few out-of-pocket expenses for the traveling nurse.

 Increased Cultural Competency

-Travel nursing presents professional that choose this option with greater control over their own destiny than if they worked in a single facility long-term.
-Once a travel nurse signs on with a reputable travel health professionals agency, he or she can choose the location in which their will work, specific shifts and a flexible schedules, a particular vacation schedule, and even living conditions.
+Travel nursing presents professionals that choose this option with greater control over their own destiny than if they worked in a single facility long-term.
+Once a travel nurse signs on with a reputable travel health professionals agency, he or she can choose the location in which they will work, specific shifts, flexible schedules, a particular vacation schedule, and even living conditions.
 The latter can be a critical choice.